Adyen/adyen-react-native/docs/Configuration.md

 ## Analytics

 - **enabled** - Enable/Disable all analytics.
-Defaults to `true`. ⚠️ This feature only availalbe fron v68 of Adyen API
+Defaults to `true`. ⚠️ This feature only available from v68 of Adyen API
 - **payload** - Data to be sent along with the event data

 ## React Native SDK provides following configurations for components: